|Dorm Room Photos

 With the exception of four rooms designed for students with special medical needs, all rooms share a bathroom with an adjoining room.
 There is a soap dish in the shower for each student and the vanity has several drawers to serve each student.
 A dead bolt lock is on the room side of each bathroom to secure each room individually.
 When you are not in the bathroom, you should keep this door locked.
 It is also considerate to knock before entering this shared facility.

 While an attempt was made to standardize each room you will see subtle differences in layout and size.
 Placement into another specific dorm room may be requested in writing and may be accommodated on a first come first serve basis.
-Changes in room assignments are subject to a room change fee in addition to a possible increase of dormitory room fees if changing to a super dorm.
+Changes in room assignments are subject to a room change fee in addition to a possible increase of dormitory room fees if changing from a standard dorm to a premium dorm.

-The Super Single rooms include: A full size bed, desk, bookcase, chair, dresser, ceiling fan, love seat sofa, coffee table, end table, lamp, dinette table with two chairs, micro-fridge, and microwave.
+The Premium rooms include: A full size bed, desk, bookcase, chair, dresser, ceiling fan, love seat sofa, coffee table, end table, lamp, dinette table with two chairs, micro-fridge, and microwave.
 The windows are covered with vertical blinds.
 All rooms have central heat/air and most are carpeted.